 Seeing Vettel’s deception with Red Bull, Ferrari made him a proposal to join the Italian team replacing Spanish driver Fernando Alonso.
-The Maranello-based team was since 2007 without winning the drivers championship and since 2008 without winning the constructors championship.
-Unhappy with Alonso’s failure, Ferrari’s officers bet on the young four-time-champion to bring back the team’s times of glory.
+The Maranello-based team could not win the drivers championship since 2007 and the constructors’ one since 2008.
+Unhappy with Alonso’s failure, Ferrari’s officers bet on the young four-time champion to bring back the team’s times of glory.

 Vettel’s contract with Red Bull would end at the end of 2015, but Ferrari paid his severance to have him in its team.
-Racing alongside Finnish driver Kimi Räikkönen, the least champion with the Italian team, the German came back to drivers’ top-3.
-Conquering three wins, 13 podiums, and more four scores, he finished the year at third place in the ranking, with 278 points, 44 lesser than runner-up Nico Rosberg and 103 lesser than champion Lewis Hamilton (both of Mercedes).
-Though without getting another title, his position in 2015 was a relief to Vettel, as he was in a more competitive car, being the team’s priority, and was closer to compete for the champion trophy.
+Racing alongside Finnish driver Kimi Räikkönen, the last champion with the Italian team, the German returned to the drivers’ top-3.
+Conquering three wins, 13 podiums, and scoring in four more races, he finished the year at third place in the ranking, with 278 points, 44 lesser than runner-up Nico Rosberg and 103 lesser than champion Lewis Hamilton (both of Mercedes).
+Though without getting another title, his position in 2015 relieved Vettel.
+He was in a more competitive car, being the team’s priority, and was closer to compete for the champion trophy.

 With Ferrari, Sebastian Vettel retrieved chances to fight for the title.
 (Photo: O Globo)

 But in 2016, destiny brought another big rival: Max Verstappen.
-The Dutch driver had debuted by Toro Rosso in 2015 and the following year was promoted to Red Bull replacing Russian driver Daniil Kvyat (fired because of his weak performance and his constant accidents, even harming Vettel, as at Russian Grand Prix).
+The Dutch driver had debuted by Toro Rosso in 2015.
+The following year was promoted to Red Bull replacing Russian driver Daniil Kvyat (fired because of his weak performance and his constant accidents, even harming Vettel at the Russian Grand Prix).
 Verstappen has the same characteristics as the German driver: he was young, fearless, audacious, brave, and had no fear of taking risks.
 Responsible for breaking three records that belonged to Vettel, the Dutch driver held intense disputes with Ferrari’s driver.
-The most emblematic were the disputes for the Mexican Grand Prix podium and for the Brazilian Grand Prix fifth place (which Verstappen ended third).
+The most emblematic ones were for the Mexican Grand Prix podium and the Brazilian Grand Prix fifth place (Verstappen ended third).
 The young driver nearly surpassed Vettel in the championship, ending only eight points behind the German, who finished the year at fourth place in the ranking, with 212 points.

 In 2017, Vettel was highlighted again, starting the championship with a win at Australian Grand Prix.
-The dispute for the title with Hamilton kept balanced for 13 races, with the German having a certain advantage.
-However, at Singapore Grand Prix, Ferrari’s craving for victory ended harming its main driver.
+The dispute for the title with Hamilton kept balanced for 13 races, with the German having some advantage.
+However, at Singapore Grand Prix, Ferrari’s craving for victory ended harming its primary driver.
 Starting from pole position, alongside Max Verstappen, Vettel and Räikkönen squeezed the Dutch driver, which caused a triple crash.
-The three drivers had to retire from the race and victory ended with Hamilton.
-With the British driver leadership, Vettel needed to win Mexican Grand Prix and cross his fingers to Hamilton finishing at least ninth to became champion.
+The three drivers had to retire from the race, and the victory ended with Hamilton.
+With the British driver leadership, Vettel needed to win Mexican Grand Prix and cross his fingers to Hamilton to finish at least ninth to become champion.
 However, one more dispute with Verstappen frustrated the German’s plans.
-The Dutch driver took him the leadership and both had a touch.
-While Verstappen kept it normally, Vettel ended shocking against Hamilton and both went to the last places.
+The Dutch driver took him the leadership, and both had a touch.
+While Verstappen kept it normally, Vettel ended shocking against Hamilton, and both went to the last places.
 Ferrari’s driver finished the round in fourth place, while the English driver crossed the finish line in ninth place, guaranteeing that year’s title.
 Winning for the last time at Brazilian Grand Prix, Vettel ended 2017 as runner-up, with 317 points an outcome of five wins, 12 podiums, and five more scores.

 Accident at the 2017 Singapore Grand Prix involving Sebastian Vettel, Kimi Räikkönen, and Max Verstappen.
 (Photo: Busy.org)

 The year 2018 was similar to the previous one.
 Vettel started the championship with two consecutive wins (in Australia and Bahrein).
 However, as of the Chinese Grand Prix, in which he had a touch with Verstappen that dragged him to the eighth place, his luck started to change.
 In that year, Vettel involved himself in a series of accidents that cost him precious points to dispute the title.
-At French Grand Prix, he collided with Finnish Valtteri Bottas, while at German Grand Prix, though the team facilitated his job, ordering to teammate Räikkönen to give him the lead, he crashed into the wall and retired from the race.
+At the French Grand Prix, he collided with Finnish Valtteri Bottas.
+Later, the team broke it down at the German Grand Prix, ordering teammate Räikkönen to give him the lead), but Vettel crashed into the wall and retired.
 At the Japanese Grand Prix, he risked his luck in a fight against Verstappen that made him leave the track momentarily, ending the race in sixth place.
-At all, Vettel had five wins, 12 podiums, and eight more scores, consolidating himself as runner-up once more, with 320 points.
+At the end of 2018, Vettel had five wins, 12 podiums, and eight more scores, consolidating himself as runner-up once more, with 320 points.

 In 2019, Kimi Räikkönen was replaced by Charles Leclerc.
 Although many journalists and supporters speculated that the new driver would bring a hazard to Vettel, old experts in Ferrari knew that the team would prioritize the German and would make the Monegasque his squire (as they did to Rubens Barrichello and Felipe Massa in the past).
-At the first race of the year, in Australia, thought Leclerc’s car having a better output, Ferrari did not allow him to overtake Vettel (the same happened two rounds later, in China).
-For this reason, Leclerc was nicknamed “Cinderella”.
-However, Vettel did not justify his team’s predilection for him in 2019: he got only one win, Singapore, that even lent him the controversial accusation of being helped by Ferrari (that changes his tires before Leclerc’s), besides eight podiums and seven more scores.
-The main mark of Vettel in 2019 was his accidents, notably the crash with Hamilton at Canadian Grand Prix, the purposeful collision with Verstappen at British Grand Prix, with Lance Stroll at Italian Grand Prix, and with Leclerc at Brazilian Grand Prix.
-In the second and third cases, Vettel only stayed in the last positions, including receiving penalties, while in the other he caused a ferrarist double-retirement that alarmed the team.
+It was what happened at the year’s first race, in Australia.
+Though Leclerc’s car had a better output, Ferrari did not allow him to overtake Vettel (the same happened two rounds later, in China).
+For this reason, Leclerc was nicknamed “Cinderella.”
+However, Vettel did not justify his team’s preference for him in 2019: he got only one win, Singapore, that even lent him the controversial accusation of being helped by Ferrari (that changes his tires before Leclerc’s), besides eight podiums and seven more scores.
+The primary mark of Vettel in 2019 was his accidents, notably the crash with Hamilton at Canadian Grand Prix, the purposeful collision with Verstappen at British Grand Prix, with Lance Stroll at Italian Grand Prix, and with Leclerc at Brazilian Grand Prix.
+In the second and third cases, Vettel only stayed in the last positions, including receiving penalties, while in the other, he caused a ferrarist double-retirement that alarmed the team.
 Finishing the year in fifth place, with 240 points, Vettel ended one position and 24 points behind his teammate.

 4- From hero to zero: what was Sebastian Vettel’s mistake?

 Conquering a title in Formula One is not an easy job.
-The specialists are practically unanimous in saying that the key to the success in motorsport is the sum of the driver’s talent with the car’s good performance.
-There is no point in having a potent car if the driver has no stamina to bring it to the title (Valtteri Bottas is an example), as well as there is no point in the driver being talented if the car’s performance does not match (Max Verstappen is an example).
+The specialists are practically unanimous in saying that the key to success in motorsport is the sum of the driver’s talent with the car’s good performance.
+There is no point in having a potent car if the driver has no stamina to bring it to the title (Valtteri Bottas is an example).
+Also, there is no point in the driver being talented if the car’s performance does not match (Max Verstappen is an example).
 Vettel’s achievements (records, wins, and titles) prove his talent.
-Ferrari and Red Bull are considered top teams (though recently the Austrian team is quite different from it was in at the time the German was its main driver).
+Ferrari and Red Bull are considered top teams (though recently, the Austrian team is quite different from when the German was its main driver).
 So how to explain such a fall in such a short time?

 The answer is simple: self-control.
-This is an important ingredient in the recipe for a champion.
-A big example of how it works is the 2017 Malaysian Grand Prix.
+That is an essential ingredient in the recipe for a champion.
+A significant example of how it works is the 2017 Malaysian Grand Prix.
 Lewis Hamilton disputed the title with Vettel and had started from pole position.
-However, a full of range Max Verstappen fought for the win.
-Hamilton preferred to not showing too much resistance, as he preferred to guarantee a second-place, keep a constant series of scoring, and steady the title than disputing the win and risk an accident, giving chances to his rival to surpass him.
+However, a full-of-range Max Verstappen fought for the win.
+Hamilton preferred not showing too much resistance.
+He chose to guarantee a second-place, keep an ongoing series of scoring, and steady the title than disputing the win and risk an accident, giving chances to his rival to surpass him.
 Vettel does not think the same way.
-The German is indeed impulsive and risks until the last second, causing unnecessary accidents and losing significant points.
-When this dispute happens with another impulsive driver, like Verstappen, the damage is even bigger.
-Who knows the 2017 championship would have ended differently if Vettel and Räikkönen had not framed that squeeze for Verstappen to try to scare him?
+The German is very impulsive and hazards until the last second, causing unnecessary accidents and losing significant points.
+When this dispute happens with another impulsive driver, like Verstappen, the damage is even more powerful.
+Who knows, the 2017 championship would have ended differently if Vettel and Räikkönen had not framed that squeeze for Verstappen to try to scare him?